widdix/attachmentav-wordpress/plugin/README.txt

 3. The attachmentAV API scans the file for malware by using the Sophos engine.
 4. In the case of an infected file, the plugin blocks the upload.

-Also works with the popular file upload plugins [WPForms](https://wpforms.com/) and [WordPress File Upload](https://wordpress.org/plugins/wp-file-upload/).
+Also works with the popular file upload plugins [WPForms](https://wpforms.com/), [Formidable Forms](https://formidableforms.com/) and [WordPress File Upload](https://wordpress.org/plugins/wp-file-upload/).

 An API key and subscription for the 3rd party service [attachmentAV](https://attachmentav.com/solution/malware-protection-for-wordpress/) are required.
 To scan user uploads for malware, the plugin sends the files to the API endpoint `https://eu.developer.attachmentav.com/v1/scan/sync/binary` or `https://eu.developer.attachmentav.com/v1/scan/sync/download`.